Research Policy

 If you have found a security issue in something we operate, we want to hear about it.
 If you have findings you wish to disclose to us, we are happy to receive them.
 Send details to [email protected].
 Our PGP key is available at nullform.sh/nullform.asc.

-We will not take legal action against anyone who reports a vulnerability in good faith and does not cause harm.
+We will not take legal action against anyone who reports a vulnerability in good faith, acts consistent with this policy, and does not cause harm.